 These users, who occasionally want to play games on a regular basis, will encounter problems Performence With almost all of the settings listed here, although the guide will help them understand where the dog is buried when it comes to low performance in their game.
 For the computers with the weakest graphics chips, I would have no choice but to lower any graphic setting to the minimum possible against the frame rate.

 But there is another option that is equally effective.
 Cards NVIDIA And AMD comes with software that automatically detects the power of your computer and sets the graphic settings you want, and all you have to do is just select those games.
 I will demonstrate this with the help of GeForce Experience NVIDIA Which comes along with the driver, which automatically loads games with a click and selects the best settings.

 Of course, once you set the desired graphics settings against the convenient movement, the work will end.
 But what if you want to know in real time what your frame rate is, to get a little better control over things?
 As stated, the rate varies in real time.
 For this you can use third party software.
 The first one understands, again, NVIDIA GeForce Experience NVIDIA Only, and additional software such as MSI AfterBurner.

 But the most common software to monitor frame rate per second is Fraps.
 When the program is running in the background, a yellow number will appear at one end of the screen, indicating the number of frames when it is updated at a fraction of a second.
 At the touch of a button, you can choose which corner will appear or hide it.

 Still confused?
-It's perfectly natural, there will always be other strange graphics concepts - some of them the same lady in a change of cloak and some something else entirely new.
-The above guide contains the absolute majority you need to know, but if you have more questions, you are always welcome to contact To our forums For her.
+It is completely natural, there will always be different and different graphics concepts - some the same lady with a change of overcoat and some something different and completely new.
+The above guide contains the absolute majority you should know, but if you have any further questions, you are always welcome to contact To our forums For her.